-Rendering is the process whereby various animal tissues are cooked to separate fats from proteins.
+Rendering is the process where various animal tissues are cooked to separate fats from proteins.

-By-products are not rendered in this way unless specifically described as "rendered" or as "by-products meal."
+They do not render by-products into meals unless specifically described as "rendered" or "by-product meal."

 This distinction is important to know, as the nutritional value of by-products and rendered meals can differ significantly.

 So, by-products: bad or good to see on cat food labels?

 Cats are obligate carnivores, and their nutrition should be based on animal protein.